One Campus, One Community

 What facilities will be available and how is the University going to address access to facilities especially the library and IT suites?

-All students will have access to the facilities and services they need at Islington.
+All students will have access to the facilities and services they need at the Islington-based campus.
 Furthermore, we are guaranteeing that facilities will be better than those currently enjoyed.

 This includes bespoke studios and workshops for Cass students, ensuring the School’s important making ethos and studio model of teaching continues.
 It includes a new Bloomberg suite for Guildhall students and new and improved social spaces for all.
 The University is also committed to significantly upgrading IT facilities for students.